Brazilian Navy Nuclear Program: 2000s

 In response to the 1999 blackout, in February of the following year the government allocated 34.7 million reais to the program.
 There was also an attempt to revive the nuclear submarine project, but Congress did not approve the funding.
 Lobbying in favor of the project remained active, and in the 2002 presidential campaign, the two main candidates, José Serra and Luiz Inácio Lula da Silva, supported the continuation of the PNM.
 Lula's support, as a representative of the political left, removed the program's lingering stigma of association with the military dictatorship.

 Lula's two terms in office (2003–2011) were a period of renewed developmentalist thinking, and thus of justifications for investing in the program.
 The nuclear submarine project was formally resumed in October 2003, but the campaign promise was not fulfilled in the first term; Lula maintained his predecessor's policy, focusing the PNM on INB, until he reconsidered the nuclear issue.
 The period from 2003 to 2007 was the worst for the project's finances, with the Navy providing only the minimal funds necessary for its survival, hoping for future government support.
 In December 2006, the Navy Commander, Admiral Roberto de Guimarães Carvalho, stated that "there is not, and never has been, a project to build a nuclear submarine.
 The Navy dreams of the nuclear submarine, but that is not enough.
 In addition to our dream, there must be a national will, translated into resources, in order to turn the dream into reality".

-During Lula's second term, this vision of the Navy aligned with the government's ambitions for international prestige, a positive economic outlook, the discovery of pre-salt oil reserves, and the concurrent demand for maritime defense capabilities.
+During Lula's second term, this vision aligned with the government's ambitions for international prestige, a positive economic outlook, the discovery of pre-salt oil reserves, and the concurrent demand for maritime defense capabilities.
 In 2007, the president visited Aramar and announced the release of more than one billion reais, to be paid in annual installments of 130 million.
 The following year, he signed agreements with France for the construction of the Riachuelo-class submarines, accelerating the non-nuclear part of the project.
-The French companies do not participate in the PNM itself.
+French companies do not participate in the PNM itself.
 The new funds were allocated both to complete the nuclear program and to make the submarine a reality.

 New defense documents elevated the PNM to the status of state policy.
 The first edition of the National Defense Strategy (END), published in 2008, outlined three strategic technological sectors—nuclear, space, and cyber—respectively assigned to the Navy, Air Force, and Army.
 For the nuclear sector, the END set goals to expand the fuel cycle to an industrial scale, discover new uranium deposits, expand the peaceful uses of nuclear energy, and develop human resources.
 For the Navy, it prioritized sea denial through a robust force of conventional and nuclear submarines.
 To overcome external dependence and the restrictions imposed by developed countries, its development would have to be autonomous.
 References to the civilian nuclear sector are not common in a defense policy document like the END.